ropensci-org/blog-guidance/templates/post-template.md

   - packages
   - R
   - community
+# the summary below will be used by e.g. Twitter cards
+description: "A very short summary of your post"
 # If you have no preferred image for Twitter cards,
 # delete the twitterImg line below
 twitterImg: img/blog-images/2019-06-04-post-template/name-of-image.png